 - 1/4 cup hemp hearts

 - Pulse well in a food processor or blender – pecans, almonds, cashews, sunflower seeds, pumpkin seeds

 - In a coffee grinder finely grind flax seeds

 - Combine the ground nuts and feeds with flax seeds, chia seeds, hemp hearts and shredded coconut

 - Store in an airtight container in the fridge.

 - 1/2 cup Nut milk

 - 1/2 banana

 - 2 raw egg yolks

-For some added protein and sweetness I made “kogel mogel” which is an eastern European dessert of raw egg yolk and sugar.
-I used 2 free run grass-fed egg yolks and 2 tsp of raw organic cane sugar or maple syrup.
+- For some added protein and sweetness I made “kogel mogel” which is an eastern European dessert of raw egg yolk and sugar.
+I used 2 free run grass-fed egg yolks and 2 tsp of maple syrup.
 Whisk well until it becomes cream like.
 Pour on top and mix everything together.